ArtHitParade

 In 1972, Porsche subcontracted to Penske Racing the participation in the competitions.
 Their goal to dominate the prestigious series of events known as the Can-Am (Canadian American Challenge Cup) met a total success.

 The overwhelming success of the Porsche 917 had killed the suspense in the Can-Am events.
-This is not the only reason for the ephemeral reign of the 917 : the oil crisis also forced the organizers of car racings to cut the costs.
+This is not the only reason for the ephemeral career of the 917 : the oil crisis also forced the organizers of car racings to cut the costs.

 1982 956